RolfHendriks/RHAnimator/README.md

     #define interpolate( from,to,at ) ((from)*(1-at) + (to)*(at))

-It's a concise solution, but also unsafe, inflexible, and unSwifty.
-Instead, RHAnimator formalizes the idea of interpolation into a protocol:
+It's a concise solution, but also unsafe, inflexible, and not Swift compatible.
+Instead, RHAnimator formalizes the idea of interpolation into a minimalist Swift protocol:

     protocol Interpolatable{
       static func + (lhs: Self, rhs:Self) -> Self